The film “Who are you, Madame Blavatsky?” can be watched in full by clicking below.

 It’s true that HPB avoided criticising the Russian Orthodox Church and criticised the Roman Catholic and Protestant instead but we know she wasn’t as pro-Church as the film tries to make out at one point.
 It’s also the case that when she wrote in a letter that “The ideal of “Christ crucified” becomes more meaningful to me every day” she was merely referring to her own “crucifixion” through relentless persecution, lies, slanders, and betrayals and her willingness and readiness to suffer it all and sacrifice everything for the sake of the Theosophical Cause.

 A film would have to be at least 4 hours long (like the famous “Gandhi” film) to do any real justice to HPB and provide a complete overview of her life but this is a special and inspiring film nevertheless, in spite of its minor faults.
-It’s on a par with the drama-documentary film “The Life of Helena Petrovna Blavatsky” produced by Geoffrey Farthing’s Blavatsky Trust organisation and which is available on DVD for £10 from the Theosophical Society at 50 Gloucester Place, London.
+It’s on a par with the drama-documentary film “The Life of Helena Petrovna Blavatsky” produced by Geoffrey Farthing’s Blavatsky Trust organisation and which, as of the time of writing of this article, is available on DVD for £10 from the Theosophical Society at 50 Gloucester Place, London.

 One version of the Blavatsky Trust production, slightly different from the DVD version, can be seen below.

 Those who are interested are invited to go to the Articles page here on our site and to explore some of the illuminating and informative articles under the section titled “H. P. Blavatsky and Theosophy.”

 5 thoughts on “A Film about H.P.
 Blavatsky”